An unbiased estimate for the mean of a {0,1} random variable with relative error distribution independent of the mean: The Algorithm

 Since $T$, the number of $\bern(p)$ drawn by the algorithm, is the sum of $k$ geometric random variables (each with mean $1/p$), $T$ has mean $k/p$.

 The density of $(\hat p/p) - 1$ follows from the fact that $p / \hat p$ has a $\gammadist(k,k-1)$ distribution. \end{proof}

-Note that for given $k$ this probability can be computed exactly in $k$ steps using the incomplete gamma function.
+Note that for given $k$ and $a$, $\prob(\hat p/p \leq a)$ can be computed exactly in $\Theta(k)$ floating point operations using the incomplete gamma function.
 Hence for a given error bound and accuracy requirement, it is possible to exactly find the minimum $k$ using less work than flipping $k/p$ coins.

+Suppose the user desires the absolute relative error to be greater than $\epsilon$ with probability at most $\delta$.
+The easiest way to compute this is to note